COPYRIGHT & LICENSES

 A non-exclusive license is the opposite of the exclusive: it gives you the right to use the artwork but does not restrict other form licensing it as well.

-Please note that a buyout is not a Copyright transfer.
-I retain the right to be recognized as the author of the design, and I may use the image for self-promotion, for example on my portfolio.
+Please note that I normally do not transfer full copyright.
+I prefer licensing my designs so you can use my work as-is.
+I retain the right to be recognized as the author of the design, and I may use the image for self-promotion, for example in my portfolio.
+It also means you cannot alter the work (or have it altered by others) to your own insights.